sourcery-ai-experiments/jaar/README.md

 AgendaUnit IdeaUnit Reason PremiseHeir objects

-AgendaUnit IdeaUnit FactUnit objects
+AgendaUnit IdeaUnit BeliefUnit objects

-AgendaUnit IdeaUnit FactHeir objects
+AgendaUnit IdeaUnit BeliefHeir objects

 ## 1.3 Test-Driven-Development

 Jaar was developed using Test-Driven-Development so every feature should have a test that could represent an example.
-Tests can be hard to understand.
+Tests can be hard to comprehend.
 Some tests have many variables and can be hard to follow.

 <!-- TODO: Add examples